SteeltoeOSS/Samples/Connectors/src/MySql/README.md

-﻿# MySql Connector Sample App - MySqlConnection ASP.NET Core sample app illustrating how to use [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.MySql) for connecting to a MySql service on CloudFoundry using [Connector/NET - 6.9.8](https://dev.mysql.com/downloads/connector/net/).
+﻿# MySql Connector Sample App - MySqlConnection ASP.NET Core sample app illustrating how to use [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.MySql) for connecting to a MySql service on CloudFoundry using [Connector/NET - 7.0.x](https://dev.mysql.com/downloads/connector/net/).
 This specific sample illustrates how to use a `MySqlConnection` to issue commands to the bound database.
-There is also an additional sample which illustrates how to use EF6.
+There is also an additional samples which illustrate how to use EF6 and EFCore.

 # Pre-requisites - CloudFoundry

 1. Installed Pivotal CloudFoundry 1.7
-2. Installed DiegoWindows support (Greenhouse)
+2. Optional - Installed DiegoWindows support (Greenhouse)
 3. Installed MySql marketplace service
 4. Install .NET Core SDK
-5. Web tools installed and on PATH, (e.g. npm, gulp, etc).
+5. Web tools installed and on Path.
+If you have VS2015 Update 3 installed then add this to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External

 # Create MySql Service Instance on CloudFoundry
 You must first create an instance of the MySql service in a org/space.

 1. cf target -o myorg -s development
-2. cf create-service p-mysql 100mb-dev myMySqlService
+2. cf create-service p-mysql 100mb myMySqlService

 # Publish App & Push to CloudFoundry